-The 23rd Friends Annual Meeting will be held on Sunday, January 21, in the downstairs meeting room of the Thomas Balch Library from 2-4 PM.
-In case of inclement weather, the make-up date will be on Sunday, January 28.
-The program will be "Oral History Series: Interview with Bill Harrison."
-Bill is the former Loudoun County Extension Agent.
-This meeting also will include the election of the 2018 directors of the friends of Thomas Balch Library Board.
+The 24th Friends Annual Meeting will be held on Sunday, January 13, in the downstairs meeting room of the Thomas Balch Library from 2-4 PM.
+In case of inclement weather, the make-up date will be on Sunday, January 27.
+The program will be "Oral History Series: Interview with Jim Lucier."
+This meeting also will include the election of the 2019 directors of the Friends of Thomas Balch Library Board.

 Loudoun County, Virginia 2016